alexhanh/Botting-Library/README.md

 GR.Input
 --------
 For simulating keyboard and mouse actions.
-Mouse can be set to use a click distribution to emulate human like click distribution (normal distribution) inside a region.
+Mouse can be set to use a click distribution to emulate human like click distribution inside a region.
 ScarMouse tries to emulate more human-like mouse paths by deviating from a straight line.

 GR.Interop.Win32
 ----------------